Wisconsin elections officials knock down conspiracy claims - NewsBreak

 He walked through a number of allegations that were made before the committee at a hearing last week by Peter Bernegger, who has been leading his own review of election records and who was sentenced to 70 months in federal prison for his 2009 conviction for bank fraud and mail fraud.

 In two examples, Bernegger last week pointed to an address that had hundreds of people registered to vote.
-Kehoe explained that in one case, it was one of Madison’s largest apartment buildings — The Hub on Campus at 437 North Frances Street — with more than 800 registered voters.
+Kehoe explained that in one case, it was one of Madison’s largest apartment buildings with more than 800 registered voters.
 And he said in another, it was a University of Wisconsin-Parkside residence hall with 359 registered voters.

-Another case raised last week questioned whether a registered voter named “Ambrose Adventure” was a fake voter.
-Kehoe said a search of public records showed that Adventure was a real person who had changed his name.
+Another case raised last week questioned whether a registered voter named “Ambrose Aadventure” was a fake voter.
+Kehoe said a search of public records showed that Aadventure was a real person who had changed his name.

 President Joe Biden won Wisconsin by just under 21,000 votes in 2020, a result that’s withstood recounts, numerous lawsuits, an audit by the nonpartisan Legislative Audit Bureau and a review by the conservative Wisconsin Institute for Law & Liberty.

-Note: This story was updated to correct the spelling of Ambrose Aadventure’s last name, which had been misspelled “Adventure.”